marcdreesfse-ui/WTS_TTF/README.md

 > wanderstuck.ttf   | This file contains all wanderstuck language glyphs which are used to correctly display the characters in WST.

 > ws_classifier.onnx | This file contains the entire OCR model which is way more compact and runs 3x faster than the .pth
+>
+> ws_classifier.onnx.data | This file contains the data for the OCR model which helps it initialize the OCR and scan for glyphs
+>
 > ws_chars.json     | This file contains all availible WS characters the OCR can use